netzpirat/haml-coffee/README.md

 After the installation you will have a haml-coffee binary.
 It can be called from the shell:

-    haml-coffee INPUT [OUTPUT]
+	Usage: haml-coffee

+	Options:
-      INPUT may be a file or directory, in a directory all *.haml files will be processed OUTPUT is an optional argument, the default output file is 'compiled-haml.js'
+	  -i, --input               Either a file or a directory name, in a directory all *.haml files will be processed  [required] -o, --output              Output filename                                                                       [default: "compiled-haml.js"]
+	  -n, --name                Template name, if you don't want the default one, derived from a filename
+	  --disable-html-escaping   Use this if you want to disable html escaping                                         [boolean] -e, --custom-html-escape  Use this to pass a name of your custom html escaping function

 The compiled-haml.js will create a HAML namespace that is attached to the window object.
 In case you took a directory for input each file will be mapped to a function.
 You can generate the html like this: